learn-co-curriculum/phase-1-functions-lab/README.md

 # Functions Lab

-## Objectives

-1. Practice writing functions
-2. Explain calling functions from within other functions
-2. Practice basics of control flow and `return` statements

-## Introduction
+## Problem Statement

 Scuber has gained some traction among moms and dads in New York City.
 It has also received a few requests.

 First, Scuber's executives want to ensure that Scuber's headquarters is near its customers.
-They ask you to write a function that takes in a pickup location for a passenger, and returns the number of blocks from it's headquarters on 42nd street.
+They would like you to write a function that takes in a pickup location for a passenger, and returns the number of blocks from it's headquarters on 42nd street.
 This can be used for another function that translates the number of blocks from headquarters to the distance in feet.